 Arsenic is toxic to many plants, animals and humans, though lethal doses in animals are somewhat higher than the estimated lethal dose in humans (Kaise et al. 1985, USPHS 2000).
+In addition, bioconcentration of arsenic can occur in aquatic organisms, primarily in algae and lower invertebrates (USEPA 1980).

 Most cases of human toxicity from arsenic have been associated with exposure to inorganic arsenic.
 Long-term low-level human exposures may lead to damage to the vascular system and can cause injury to the nervous system (USPHS 2000).
-Of greater concern is the increased risk of carcinogenicity through prolonged ingestion of inorganic arsenic
+Of greater concern is the increased risk of carcinogenicity through prolonged ingestion of inorganic arsenic.

 Arsenic and certain arsenic compounds are known to be carcinogenic to humans by both the oral and inhalation routes.
-The US Department of Health and Human Services in its 9th Report on Carcinogens lists arsenic compounds as "known to be human carcinogens".
+The US Department of Health and Human Services in its 9^{th} Report on Carcinogens lists arsenic compounds as "known to be human carcinogens".
 Skin cancer is the prevalent form resulting from exposure, though there is also evidence for an increased risk of internal cancers, including liver cancer (USPHS 2001).
-Primarily as a result of its carcinogenicity, in 2002 the USEPA set a limit of 10 μ g/l (0.01 mg/l) for arsenic in drinking water (USEPA 2002b)
+Primarily as a result of its carcinogenicity, in 2002 the USEPA set a limit of $10 \, \mu g/l$ (0.01 mg/l) for arsenic in drinking water (USEPA 2002b).